About Saxo Capital Markets

 Commissions and Fee Charges

 A key aspect of any forex broker review is taking a close look at commissions and fees.
-Saxo Capital Markets offers a transparent pricing structure with volume-based fees that allow clients to benefit from more competitive prices as their trading activity increases.
+Saxo Capital Markets fees are volume-based, meaning that clients will benefit from more competitive prices as their trading activity increases.

 With forex trading, spreads are tight, with all-inclusive spreads starting from 0.4 pips, though this, of course, changes with the market and varies across different currencies.
 Commissions on stocks start from AUD 6.99 on Australian stocks and from USD 9.90 on US stocks.
 The website includes a clear pricing overview of all trading instruments available.
 There are also few hidden fees, with free deposit and withdrawal, and no inactivity fee.
 There is a small custody fee levied on stocks, ETFs/ETCs and bonds.